 Ruby is probably the most iconic coloured gemstone in the world, and its name will forever be linked with its striking, definitive colour.
-It is part of the Corundum family of gemstones, which also includes Sapphire - Ruby is the only form of Corundum not to fall under the Sapphire name.
+It is part of the Corundum family of gemstones, which also includes Sapphire, but Ruby is the only form of Corundum to not fall under the Sapphire name.
 Mining of the gemstone can be traced back over 2,500 years, a period of time over which the stone has amassed an incredible history.
-Here we delve into the story of Ruby and explore how it came to be known as 'the king of gems'.
+Here, we delve into the story of Ruby and explore how it came to be known as 'the king of gems'.

 THE HISTORY OF RUBY

-Just being in the presence of a quality Ruby cannot fail to make one’s heart beat faster.
-No other gemstone shares such a strong link with feelings of love and passion.
-It holds an iconic status in the world of gems, and is by far one of the most popular gemstones we source at Gemporia.
-Ruby is one of only four precious gemstones, along with Sapphire, Emerald and Diamond.
-All other gemstones are known as semi-precious.
+Just being in the presence of a quality Ruby never fails to make one’s heart beat faster.
+No other gemstone shares such a strong link with feelings of love and passion, it holds an iconic status in the world of gems, and it's by far one of the most popular gemstones we source at Gemporia.
+Ruby is one of only four precious gemstones, along with Sapphire, Emerald and Diamond - all other gemstones are known as semi-precious.